 The issue of what, if anything, should be done about deceptive publishing is a controversial one.
 Not everyone is aware that it exists; among those who are aware of it, not everyone agrees that it is a serious problem; not all of those who do see it as a serious problem agree on what remedies might be appropriate and/or effective.
 This suggests that the first very important thing that needs to be done about deceptive publishing is to achieve more widespread recognition of the problem, and something closer to consensus as to its significance.

 How significant is it, really?
 There are clearly thousands of deceptive journals currently operating, though estimates of how many thousands of them vary quite widely.
-The blacklist currently curated by directory publisher Cabell’s currently includes about 10,000, but a study conducted in 2015 by BMC Medicine counted just under 12,000.
-Estimates of the output of these journals have ranged from a high of 450,000 articles as of 2015 (as per the BMC Medicine study) to a low of 135,000 articles (as per research by Walt Crawford).
-National governments have begun taking notice of this problem in recent years: in the United States, the Federal Trade Commission won an injunction against OMICS, one of the largest of the allegedly deceptive publishers, for making false claims about its business practices, concealing the fact that it charges APCs, lying about its Impact Factors, etc. More recently, the government of India publicly expressed its intention to “end this menace of predatory journals,” and subsequently identified just over 4,000 journals which it would no longer consider as legitimate publishing venues for academic researchers.
+The blacklist currently curated by directory publisher Cabell’s currently includes about 10,000, but a study conducted in 2015 by BMC Medicine counted just under 12,000 (Shamseer 2017).
+Estimates of the output of these journals have ranged from a high of 450,000 articles as of 2015 (as per the BMC Medicine study) to a low of 135,000 articles (as per research by Walt Crawford; see Berger 2017).
+National governments have begun taking notice of this problem in recent years: in the United States, the Federal Trade Commission won an injunction against OMICS, one of the largest of the allegedly deceptive publishers, for making false claims about its business practices, concealing the fact that it charges APCs, lying about its impact factors, and more.
+More recently, the government of India publicly expressed its intention to “end this menace of predatory journals,” and subsequently identified just over 4,000 journals which it would no longer consider as legitimate publishing venues for academic researchers (Charuchandra 2018).

 Among those who do agree as to the import of the problem, there currently exist three broad categories of effort to combat deceptive publishing: whitelisting, blacklisting, and education.
 We will address each of these briefly.